 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), graphic designers earned median annual of $46,900 in May 2015.
-The BLS also predicts that there will be little or no change in the employment of graphic designers between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), graphic designers earned a median annual income of $50,370 as of May 2018.
+The BLS also predicts that there will be a 3% increase in the employment of graphic designers between 2018 and 2028.

 Continuing Education Information